BKK - SYD

 The average price of all round-trip flights from Bangkok Suvarnabhumi Airport to Sydney clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Sydney on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Monday is the most expensive day to fly from Bangkok to Sydney.
-For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Sydney on a Monday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Saturday is the most expensive day to fly from Bangkok to Sydney.
+For your return ticket, we recommend flying on a Sunday and avoiding Fridays for the best deals.

 What is the cheapest month to fly from Bangkok Suvarnabhumi Airport to Sydney?